 Northfield in Rice County, Minnesota — The American Midwest (Upper Plains)

 Location.
-44° 27.332′ N, 93° 9.716′ W. Marker is in Northfield, Minnesota, in Rice County.
-Marker can be reached from South Water Street north of Fifth Street West (Minnesota Highway 19), on the left when traveling north.
+44° 27.369′ N, 93° 9.633′ W. Marker is in Northfield, Minnesota, in Rice County.
+Marker is at the intersection of Division Street and Bridge Square on Division Street.
 Touch for map.
-Marker is at the Sesquicentennial Legacy Plaza along Northfield's Riverwalk, overlooking the Cannon River.
 Marker is in this post office area: Northfield MN 55057, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Civil War Monument (about 400 feet away, measured in a direct line); A Flour Milling Revolution (approx. 6.3 miles away); Millersburg & the Northfield Bank Robbery (approx. 8.4 miles away); Nerstrand City Hall (approx. 9.1 miles away); Thomas Anderson Veblen and Kari Bunde Veblen Farmstead / History of the Veblen Farmstead The Big Woods (approx. 9½ miles away); Christdala Swedish Lutheran Church 1877 (approx. 9.8 miles away); Nicolaus Gustafson (approx. 9.8 miles away).
+Sesquicentennial Legacy Plaza (about 400 feet away, measured in a direct line); A Flour Milling Revolution (approx. 6.4 miles away); Millersburg & the Northfield Bank Robbery (approx. 8½ miles away); Nerstrand City Hall (approx. 9.1 miles away); Thomas Anderson Veblen and Kari Bunde Veblen Farmstead / History of the Veblen Farmstead (approx. 9.4 miles away); The Big Woods (approx. 9½ miles away); Christdala Swedish Lutheran Church 1877 (approx. 9.9 miles away); Nicolaus Gustafson (approx. 9.9 miles away).
 Touch for a list and map of all markers in Northfield.

 Also see . . .